Pseudo quantum advantages in perceptron storage capacity: Basic tools

 \subsection{The classical perceptron}

 Artificial neurons are the fundamental building blocks of an artificial neural network.
-From a mathematical point of view, the output of an artificial neuron can be modeled by a map
+From the mathematical point of view, the output of an artificial neuron can be modeled by a map

 where $\x=(x_1,\ldots,x_N)$, $\w=(w_1,\ldots,w_N)$ represent the \emph{input patterns} and the \emph{vector of weights}, respectively, while $\w\cdot\x=\sum_{i=1}^N w_ix_i$.
-The constant term $b\in\R$ is the so-called \emph{bias}, while $f\colon\R\rightarrow \R$ is a non-linear function --- i.e., the \emph{activation function} --- which determines whether the artificial neuron is active or not.
+The constant term $b\in\mathbb{R}$ is the so-called \emph{bias}, while $f\colon\mathbb{R}\rightarrow \mathbb{R}$ is a non-linear function --- i.e., the \emph{activation function} --- which determines whether the artificial neuron is active or not.
 In the case where the activation function is chosen to be the Heaviside theta function --- that is, $f(x)=\Theta(x)=1$ if $x>0$, and zero otherwise --- or the sign function, $\sgn(x)$, the artificial neuron is called \emph{perceptron}~\cite{ros1957,ros1958,mccu1943,good2016,palm2018}.

 Let $f(x)\equiv\sgn(x)$ and, for simplicity, set the bias $b=0$ as in the standard task addressed by a classical perceptron.
 The latter is the so-called binary classification problem, consisting in the assignment of a given input vector to one of two possible classes~\cite{good2016,palm2018} specified by the values of a binary variable $\xi=\pm1$.
 More precisely, let us introduce the following sets